MarkusBernhardt/proxy-vole/README.md

 ###Testing PAC
 Testing the PAC parser can be problematic, because the myIPAddress() method returns different results on different machines.
-Therefore the system property com.github.markusbernhardt.autoproxy.pac.overrideLocalIP can be set for unit tests.
+Therefore the system property com.github.markusbernhardt.proxy.pac.overrideLocalIP can be set for unit tests.
 It's value will always be used as myIPAddress in all PAC scripts.
 ```Java
 System.setProperty(PacScriptMethods.OVERRIDE_LOCAL_IP, "123.123.123.123");